 You can find the latest list of partners the #willFund is working with on the National Lottery Community Fund Website here.

 The #iwill Fund will look to support activities that create opportunities for 10-20 year-olds to take part in social action, in line with the ambitions of the #iwill campaign.
 The #iwill Fund Leadership Board set the funding priority areas for the #iwill Fund in line with our principles:

 - To create a natural pathway for social action engagement from 10-20 years-old, developing the character of young people and their capacity to significantly contribute to their community – continuing into adult life.

 - To develop and grow high quality opportunities pre and post National Citizen Service (NCS) to fulfil the ambition of creating a socially active generation of young people into adulthood and ensure we optimise the significant investment into NCS for young people.

 - Create a learning environment, independent from Government, to share what works, as well as initiatives that haven’t been as successful, ensuring that funding helps to grow organisational knowledge across delivery partners and funders.

 - To ensure funders work collaboratively when investing in youth social action, ensuring less duplication and that there is investment where it is really needed.

 - To ensure more young people are taking part in high quality youth social action opportunities across the country, with a particular focus on young people from backgrounds who are least likely to take part in social action.

-Funding opportunities are set to open in spring 2019.
-To stay up-to-date, sign up for the #iwill campaign newsletter.
+To stay up-to-date, sign up for the #iwill movement newsletter.
 You can also follow #iwillFund on Twitter.